I cannot find Liberia anywhere. I just booked an overland trip that goes through Liberia as the country just opened for tourists. does anys

 Actually going and visiting the country yourself you may be pleasantly surprised.

-For instance, on this very site, Liberia is listed under Central America and not Africa!! almost 4 years agoAnswered by Africaphile via WorldNomads.com
+For instance, on this very site, Liberia is listed under Central America and not Africa!! about 4 years agoAnswered by Africaphile via WorldNomads.com